 Belts are to be worn and fastened in a conventional manner.
-Pants must be worn at the waistline with a belt.
+Pants must be worn at the waistline, with belt loops and pockets.
+All pants must be worn with a belt.
 (Sagging will not be permitted.)

 Students should not wear form-fitting garments such as sweatpants, lycra, spandex, stretch, leggings, leggings/tights, or body pants.
 Pants should not have revealing cut-outs or holes.
 Solid color leggings or tights may be worn with appropriate length uniforms.